nest/nest-simulator/doc/guides/connection_management.rst

     nest.Connect(A, B, syn_spec=syn_spec_dict)

-In this example, the default connection rule ``all_to_all`` is used and connections will be using the model `stdp_synapse`.
+In this example, the default connection rule ``all_to_all`` is used and connections will be using synapse model `stdp_synapse`.
 All synapses are created with a static weight of 2.5 and a delay that is uniformly distributed in [0.8, 2.5].
 The parameter `alpha` is drawn from a normal distribution with mean 5.0 and standard deviation 1.0, however,